 *The Absorbent Mind

 Values that support learning through play include:

-Maria Montessori believed that children pass through phases in which at certain stags throughout their development they have a predisposition or sensitivity to learning a specific skill.
+Maria Montessori believed that children pass through phases in which at certain stages throughout their development they have a predisposition or sensitivity to learning a specific skill.
 These stages are called sensitive periods.
 Each period last for as long as it is necessary for the child to accomplish a particular stage in his development.
-These periods of sensitivity are transitory and when the aim of the period is accomplished the special sensitivity simply falls away.
-In other words it reaches its peak and dies away.
+These periods of sensitivity are transitory and when the aim of the period is accomplished, the special sensitivity simply falls away.
+In other words it reaches its peak and disappears.

 My name is Elise Pallard-Dasko.
 I have certification in Early Childhood Education as well as my Montessori Teaching Diploma.
 I have taken the Handwriting Without Tears and Animated Alphabet language programs as well as numerous other professional development courses.

 I have two children, Landon who is four years old and Aubrey who will be three in September.
 I used to own Parkland Montessori School in Spruce Grove.
-I sold the school when my daughter was born (September 2015) to spend some time at home with my children and family.
-I have missed teaching tremendously and it turned out to be the right time to come back.
+I sold the school when my daughter was born in September 2015 to spend more time at home with my children and family.
+I have missed teaching tremendously and when the opportunity to return appeared, I knew it was the right time to return.
 Working with children and seeing them grow and develop throughout the year is wonderful to be a part of.
 I am so excited to be back and for the upcoming school year!

 This is my first year at Bright View Montessori!
 I am so excited to begin this new adventure of growing and learning with the children and families.
 Working with children has always been a passion of mine.
 I love to see the wonder and curiosity that emerges with each new adventure they embark on.
 I attended Grant MacEwan University for my Early Learning and Childcare Diploma.
-I am currenly working on completing my Montessori Teacher Diploma and I am ready to put my new learning into practice!
+I have also recently completed my Montessori Teaching Diploma and I am ready to put my new training into practice!